odomobo/slime-mold-wallpaper/notes.md

 ## New features I definitely want

-Add parameters module, which manages all parameters.
-This is the key to having randomization.

-Move parameter logic into parameters module.

 Tie all parameters from wallpaperEngine to parameter module.

 Logic to randomly vary the parameters, based on hyper parameters: